spatie/laravel-data/docs/as-a-resource/from-data-to-array.md

 SongData::from(Song::first())->toArray();
 ```

-By default, calling `toArray` on a data object will transform all properties to an array.
+By default, calling `toArray` on a data object will recursively transform all properties to an array.
 This means that nested data objects and collections of data objects will also be transformed to arrays.
-Other complex types like `Carbon`, `DateTime`, `Enums`, ... will be transformed into a string.
-We'll see in the [transformers](/docs/laravel-data/v4/as-a-resource/transformers) section how to configure and customize this behavior.
+Other complex types like `Carbon`, `DateTime`, `Enums`, etc... will be transformed into a string.
+We'll see in the [transformers](/docs/laravel-data/v4/as-a-resource/transformers) section
+how to configure and customize this behavior.

 If you only want to transform a data object to an array without transforming the properties, you can call the `all` method: